 “We have performance issues on that server; its behavior is suspicious,” said John, the lead System Admin.

 “Can you put someone on it right away from the Security team?
 We can’t afford a drop in performance to impact our customers.
 Support is already registering tickets, and we want to keep them to a minimum!"
 Says Jane, the CTO.

 “Ok.” says John with a heavy sigh, “I will have to pull one of the team off of those new server deployments.
 It will take a few hours to clean, so I will book the extra overheads in the system.”

 Sound familiar?The characters are fictitious, but the scenario is very real, and the consequential impact is detrimental to the business.

 A day in the life of a hosting provider can swing like a clock pendulum from being uneventful when technology and process are ticking along nicely, to incidents that threaten to paralyze your operation.

 More often than not, hosting providers will face security events that differ in severity; from minor ones contained and resolved in isolation, with minimal impact on your operational performance, to more severe incidents that can temporarily disrupt your business and that of your end customers.

 Despite the level of severity, dealing with these breaches is a reactive task that requires an investment of time from your incident response teams.

 With the Covid19 pandemic shifting staff to working remotely, cybercriminals have intensified their efforts, attacking social and technical vulnerabilities.
-According to several industry reports, it is likely web hosting providers will continue to see an increase in the number of security incidents affecting them and their customers.
+According to several industry reports, it is likely that web hosting providers will continue to see an increase in the number of security incidents affecting them and their customers.

 What is needed to combat this onslaught of malicious activity and keep your business healthy is further proactive measures than the ones you may already be taking today.